Hudson National Golf Club: One of New York’s Best Golf Experiences

 Hole 14 (530 yards, Par 5)

-This was my favorite hole on the course.
+This is my favorite hole on the course.

 From the tee you can’t see much, so I just launched it down there and ended up in good shape right in the middle of the fairway.